subsquid/docs/docs/sdk/faq.md

 ### Is there a healthcheck endpoint for the indexer?

 Yes, the processor exposes the key prometheus metrics at the `${process.env.PROMETHEUS_PORT}/metric` endpoint.
-The squids deployed to the Subsquid Cloud also publicly explose the metrics, see [Monitoring in the Cloud](/cloud/resources/monitoring/)
+The squids deployed to the SQD Cloud also publicly explose the metrics, see [Monitoring in the Cloud](/cloud/resources/monitoring/)